History & Staff

 We partner with all local synagogues and cemeteries to ensure you and your loved ones are cared for in your time of need.
 We are able to transfer pre-need policies from any funeral home even from other cities.
 Our licensed Funeral Directors are available to meet with you at our offices, your home, any area hospitals, your synagogue, or wherever you feel most comfortable.

 At Houston Jewish Funerals, we offer a better, more personal way to plan Jewish funeral servicesTrue, the funeral industry is a business, but we believe it is also a Mitzvah to serve those in need with heart and provide as much Jewish Tradition in the time of death.
-All of our staff have a commitment to serving the Houston Jewish Community with passion, empathy and the love of our Jewish heritage and tradition, when caring for your loved ones.
-We consider it our honor, privilege and mitzvah.
+All of our staff have a commitment to serving the Houston Jewish Community with passion, empathy, and the love of our Jewish heritage and tradition, when caring for your loved ones.
+We consider it our honor, privilege, and mitzvah.

 Our Valued Staff